 Washington County Marijuana Card FAQ

-How Much Does a North Carolina Medical Card Cost?
+How Much Does a Kansas Medical Marijuana Card Cost?

 - To Be Determined

-- Clinic visits to certifying marijuana doctors in other states vary.
-Typically between $200-$250 for an initial visit & $100-$200 for follow up visits.
-If MedCard telemedicine is allowed when the rules are written, the price to get a marijuana card online in Washington County may be less.
+- Average visits to recommending marijuana doctors in other states vary.
+Typically, between $160 – $225 for an initial visit & $100-$200 for follow up visits.
+If MedCard telemedicine is allowed when the rules are written, the price to get a marijuana card in Washington County online may be less.

 How often do I have to see my doctor?